Archdiocese of Luxembourg: 19th century

+World War II to present

 During World War II, when Luxembourg was occupied by Nazi Germany, the Catholic Church was relatively silent.
 It took no public stance regarding the fate of the Jews or the Nazi regime.
 On the one hand, the bishop, Joseph Laurent Philippe, was bedridden due to illness, and was therefore in no state to provide active opposition.
 On the other hand, the Bishop did not want to further antagonise the occupiers and endanger the already fragile religious life of the Church, which was heavily restricted during wartime.
 Bishop Philippe did, however, refuse to meet with the Nazi leadership, and made preparations in case his post should fall vacant.

 The Church saw its very existence threatened as it was pushed out of public life by the anti-religious policies of the Nazis: public religious events such as the Octave celebration or the dancing procession were banned, Christian organisations were dissolved, religious education in schools was abolished, and a ban on the religious orders was put in place.

-At the same time, the diocese administration remained one of very few Luxembourgish institutions that stayed intact during the war, although this was in doubt for a while, and a deportation of the Bishop was considered by the occupation authorities.
+At the same time, the diocese administration remained one of very few Luxembourgish institutions that stayed intact during the war, although this was in doubt for a while, and the occupation authorities did consider deporting the Bishop.

 The Catholic Church in Luxembourg attempted to adapt itself to modern requirements through the 4th Luxembourg Diocesan Synod (1972-1981), following on from the Second Vatican Council (1962-1965).
 The Church wanted to establish a level of dialogue with and opening up towards modern culture and the world.

 On 23 April 1988, it was raised to the rank of archdiocese, immediately subject to the Holy See.

 The establishment of the Council of Christian Churches in 1997 indicated a certain emphasis on ecumenism between Christian churches.

 The current Archbishop of Luxembourg, since 12 July 2011, is Jean-Claude Hollerich.